taihuapp/Pachira/README.md

 # Pachira

-## Welcome o Pachira, a personal finance application.
+## Welcome to Pachira, a personal finance application.

 I have been using Quicken for many years.
 I started writing Pachira with the intention to replace Quicken.
 So far, for my personal need, I can say I have